 - All slides must be in horizontal (landscape) format.
-Most conference rooms and screen dimensions are too low to accept a vertical format. - Prepare slides that support and supplement, not simply duplicate, what you are saying. - Design slides specifically for an oral presentation.
+Most conference rooms and screen dimensions are too low to accept a vertical format. - You are required to use the official PowerPoint template provided for you via email and on the website.
+This template is in widescreen format (16:9).
+Download the template here. - Prepare slides that support and supplement, not simply duplicate, what you are saying. - Design slides specifically for an oral presentation.
 Slides prepared for journal or book publication are seldom effective and often not legible. - Company (including non-profits) and university logos are allowed on the first and last slides.
-Logos are not allowed on any other slides, including use as a faded background.
+Logos are not allowed on any other slides, including when used as a watermark or faded background.